I’m Lou and I love baking…

 Lou does the donkey work at Sendmecakes but the rest of the family are always being enlisted!
 This year we are hoping to sell enough cakes to run our own Sendmecakes horsebox so we can get out & about to more public events with our rescue pony Terex.
 He collects selfies and strokes by being adorable, while I chat away answering questions and raising awareness of responsible animal ownership & ethical food choices.
 When attending events we also run a free prize draw to win one of our best selling Ultimate Bake Boxes.

-We are in training at the mo, so anyone local to Ashford might see Terex pulling his chariot along our lovely lanes.
+Anyone local to Ashford might see Terex keeping fit by pulling his chariot along our lovely lanes.
 If you do see us, give us a wave!
 Also follow our Facebook page to keep track of events we will be attending.

 Do email email@example.com or use our contact page if you have any queries.